rickrodness/cse110-sp24-group18/admin/meetings/042824-sprint-1-review.md

 ## Quick Review on Past Sprint
 ### Slider Widget
-- Process (from ideas, planning, wireframing, code, testing, documentation, and everything in between)
+- Details the process (from ideas, planning, wireframing, code, testing, documentation / demoing, and everything in between)

 ### Task List Widget
-- Process (from ideas, planning, wireframing, code, testing, documentation, and everything in between)
+- Details the process (from ideas, planning, wireframing, code, testing, documentation / demoing, and everything in between)

 ## Notes On What To Do Next Time
 - Use whiteboard more to draw up ideas, planning, and research.